yituoren/yituoren.github.io/index.md

 Here is **Rui Zhao (Terry, 赵睿)**.<br>

-I am a undergraduate student in the Department of Computer Science and Technology at Tsinghua University, currently under the guidance of  [Prof. Hongning Wang](https://ioe.eng.cam.ac.uk/directory/akan).
+I am an undergraduate student in the Department of Computer Science and Technology at Tsinghua University, currently under the guidance of  [Prof. Hongning Wang](https://ioe.eng.cam.ac.uk/directory/akan).
 I also spent a lovely SRT program with [Postdoc Songjie Niu](https://www.cl.cam.ac.uk/~pl219/) studying LLM-based knowledge graph automated construction. <br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - zhaor23 [at] mails.tsinghua.edu.cn